Molx32/molx32.github.io/_posts/2022-08-03-Update-management-03.md

 ## Log Analytics agents
 ### About Microsoft agents
 Let's take some time to talk about Microsoft agents, because I know this is often confusing.
 There is a [Microsoft documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview) page that will help you understand all of this.
-Let's me sum up this in the following table.

-#### Windows
+There are three main agents :
+- Azure Monitoring Agent (AMA) - This is the most recent agent that was developed by Microsoft.
+For this reason, you'll probably read about this agent since it is going to support most of the Azure services.
+- Log Analytics Agent - This is the historic agent that will be replaced with the AMA.
+Altough it will reach end of support on August 2024, this is currently the agent to use to enable the Update Management service.
+Also, keep in mind that there is a new version of the Update Management service that works differently from what I describe in this serie, and that currently prevents to patch machines in a very flexible and dynamic way i.e. we can't patch machines based on their tags.
+- Diagnostics extension (WAD & LAD) - This last agent works with an Azure extension that will collect many information from the system and allow you to monitor them.
+It could be useful to use this agent rather than the others if you need to monitor only Syslog and Performance (on Linux) for instance.

+<u>Note</u> : LAD stands for something like Linux Azure Diagnostic and WAD for Windows Azure Diagnostic.

 <table id="custom" class="t-border">
 <caption style="text-align:center"><b>For Windows machines</b></caption>
   <tr>